andrey-popov/multijet-jec-fit/README.md

 ./fit.py --multijet $inputdir/multijet.root --method PtBal --period 2016BCD --output fit.json
 ```

 The data-taking period is specified for book-keeping.
+By default, the standard 2-parameter correction is fitted; to use a spline correction instead, provide flag `--corr spline`.

-The results are saved in JSON format, and this is the format expected by other scripts discussed below.
+The results obtained by `fit.py` are saved in JSON format, and this is the format expected by other scripts discussed below.
 Program [`jq`](https://stedolan.github.io/jq/) is useful to work with such files.
 In particular, multiple files with fit results can be merged by running

 ```sh
 jq -s '.' fit1.json fit2.json > fits.json